Guidance for business and academic organisations on how to get funding to test ideas and develop innovative products and services.

 If you’re not eligible for Innovate UK funding

 You can use Business Finance and Support Finder to check for other funding opportunities.
-You can also download the to find details for other relevant organisations.

 How to apply for an innovation grant